commercialhaskell/stack/doc/GUIDE.md

 has powerful support for multi-package projects, which we'll elaborate on as this guide progresses.

-The final field is resolver.
+The final field is `resolver`.
 This tells stack *how* to build your package: which GHC version to use, versions of package dependencies, and so on.
 Our value here says to use [LTS Haskell version 3.2](https://www.stackage.org/lts-3.2), which implies GHC 7.10.2 (which is why `stack setup` installs that version of GHC).
-There are a number of values you can use for resolver, which we'll cover later.
+There are a number of values you can use for `resolver`, which we'll cover later.

-The final file of import is helloworld.cabal. stack is built on top of the Cabal build system.
-In Cabal, we have individual *packages*, each of which contains a single .cabal file.
-The .cabal file can define 1 or more *components*: a library, executables, test suites, and benchmarks.
+The final file of import is `helloworld.cabal`. stack is built on top of the Cabal build system.
+In Cabal, we have individual *packages*, each of which contains a single `.cabal` file.
+The `.cabal` file can define 1 or more *components*: a library, executables, test suites, and benchmarks.
 It also specifies additional information such as library dependencies, default language pragmas, and so on.

-In this guide, we'll discuss the bare minimum necessary to understand how to modify a .cabal file.
-Haskell.org has the definitive [reference for the .cabal file format](https://www.haskell.org/cabal/users-guide/developing-packages.html).
+In this guide, we'll discuss the bare minimum necessary to understand how to modify a `.cabal` file.
+Haskell.org has the definitive [reference for the `.cabal` file format](https://www.haskell.org/cabal/users-guide/developing-packages.html).

 ### The setup command